 A Level I inspection is recommended when the chimney and venting system is easily accessible, and the homeowner is planning to maintain its current use.
 In general, this is the level of inspection performed in most homes.
 In a Level I inspection, a certified chimney sweep verifies that the chimney structure is sound and that the chimney is free of obstructions and combustible deposits, such as creosote.
 All Pro Chimney service includes a Level I inspection with every cleaning.

 Level II Inspection

 The addition of a new home heating appliance or a change in the type of fuel a homeowner is burning requires a Level II inspection.
 This inspection level is also required for the sale or transfer of property or after an operating malfunction or external event that is likely to have caused damage to the chimney.
 The scope of a Level II inspection includes that of the Level I inspection plus the inspection of accessible portions of the attics, crawl spaces, and basements.
 It may also require a video scan of the flue systems.

 Level III Inspection

 We complete a Level III inspection when a Level I or Level II inspection suggests a hidden hazard that cannot be evaluated without access to concealed areas.
-This type of inspection confirms the proper construction and condition of concealed portions of the chimney structure and the flue.
+This type of check confirms the proper construction and condition of hidden portions of the chimney structure and the flue.
 Level III inspections are necessary when investigating an incident that has caused damage to a chimney or building, or where a hazard is detected and suspected.

 Other Services From All Pro Chimney